Neil Robertson: 2021–2025

-Robertson in the final of the 2024 English Open.
-He defeated Wu Yize 97 to win the title.
+Robertson at the final of the 2024 English Open.
+He defeated Wu Yize 9–7 to win the title.

-Robertson reached the quarter-finals at the inaugural Saudi Arabia Masters early in the 202425 season, before losing to Trump 36.
-He won the English Open in September, defeating Wu Yize 97 in the final to secure his first ranking title in more than two years and a return to the world's top 16.
-Robertson was defeated in the first round by Trump 36 at the 2024 UK Championship after letting slip a 31 lead.
+Robertson reached the quarter-finals at the inaugural Saudi Arabia Masters early in the 2024–25 season, before losing to Trump 3–6.
+He won the English Open in September, defeating Wu Yize 9–7 in the final to secure his first ranking title in more than two years and a return to the world's top 16.
+Robertson was defeated in the first round by Trump 3–6 at the 2024 UK Championship after letting slip a 3–1 lead.
 After slipping to 17th in the world rankings, Robertson did not qualify for the 2025 Masters, however he received a late call-up after O'Sullivan withdrew from the tournament.
-Robertson recovered from 15 down to beat Higgins in the first round, winning five consecutive frames to remain in the competition, but was then beaten 26 by Murphy in their quarter-final.
+Robertson recovered from 1–5 down to beat Higgins in the first round, winning five consecutive frames to remain in the competition, but was then beaten 2–6 by Murphy in their quarter-final.

 Robertson received £150,000 after topping the Home Nations Series Order of Merit.
+The award was based on the combined performances of players across the English, Scottish, Welsh and Northern Ireland Opens for the season.
 He then won his 25th ranking title at the Grand Prix.
-He whitewashed Bingham 100 in the final, becoming the first player to ever win two multi-session finals without losing a frame.
+He whitewashed Bingham 10–0 in the final, becoming the first player to ever win two multi-session finals without losing a frame.
 The result pushed Robertson back into the top 16 of the world rankings again.
-Ahead of the forthcoming 2025 World Championship, Robertson revealed that he had started working with a sports psychologist after failing to qualify for the previous edition of the event.
+Ahead of the forthcoming 2025 World Championship, Robertson stated that he had started working with a sports psychologist after failing to qualify for the previous edition of the event.
 He credited this as a contributing factor to his improved ranking for the year.
-At the World Championships, he suffered an early exit, losing to Chris Wakelin 810 in the first round.
+At the World Championships, he suffered an early exit, losing to Chris Wakelin 8–10 in the first round.